dndx/phantun/README.md

 For people who use Phantun to tunnel [WireGuard®](https://www.wireguard.com) UDP packets, here are some guidelines on figuring out the correct MTU to use for your WireGuard interface.

-WireGuard MTU = `MAX_OF_16`(Interface MTU - IP header (20 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes))
+WireGuard MTU = Interface MTU - IP header (20 bytes) - TCP header (20 bytes) - WireGuard overhead (32 bytes)

-Where:

-`MAX_OF_16` takes an input integer and calculates the maximum multiple of 16 not exceeding the input.
-This is needed because WireGuard will always pad it's payloads to multiple of 16 bytes.

 For example, for a Ethernet interface with 1500 bytes MTU, the WireGuard interface MTU should be set as:

-`MAX_OF_16`(1500 - 20 - 20 - 32) = 1424 bytes
+1500 - 20 - 20 - 32 = 1428 bytes

-The resulted Phantun TCP data packet will be 1424 + 20 + 20 + 32 = 1496 bytes which does not exceed the
-interface MTU of 1500.
+The resulted Phantun TCP data packet will be 1500 bytes which does not exceed the interface MTU of 1500.

 [Back to TOC](#table-of-contents)